ckriutz/memoria/README.md

 ### npm and bower?
 Are you serious?

 Well, yes.
 I suppose I could just check in the files and be done with that, but there is no need to check in those files, and npm works as good as anything I suppose.
-Now, I realise the irony of installing nodejs just to install bower so I can install bootstrap, but well, that's how it goes.
+Now, I realize the irony of installing nodejs just to install bower so I can install bootstrap, but well, that's how it goes.
 If there is a better way to set that up, let me know.

 ### To build the container